ylxsbn/creation_of_audio_effects/README.md

 python train.py -cn=baseline
 ```

-If you want to use the pretrained weights you should specify the pretrain_path in train.py script.
+If you want to use the pretrained weights you should specify the `pretrain_path` in train.py script.

 ### Inference
-To evaluate the model you can run the inference:
+To evaluate the model you should configure the inference config and run the inference:
 ```bash
 python inference.py
 ```